christianhargett/UFOs/README.md

   }
   ```

+### We also created a function in our JS file that allows us to filter by date.
+This JS file combined with our HTML file creates a webpage that displays all of the UFO sightings data that the user can easily filter by a date of their choice.

-### Dana has asked us to update our code so that the webpage also contains filters for city, state, country, and shape of the sighted UFO.
+### Dana then asked us to update our code so that the webpage also contains filters for city, state, country, and shape of the sighted UFO.